 Text content

-In SEO, text content is the main factor, and you must give it the best place on your home page.
-What is the best place?
+In SEO, text content is the main factor; you must give it the best place on your home page.
+What is the best site?
 Remember how a spider follows the page – it starts from meta tags collecting necessary information about the page from the content of the tag head and then indexes the content of the tag body.
 It has only a few seconds to spider the code, so the text content must be placed in the first 1/3 of the code to be indexed well until the robot quits the page and follows its further way.

 I would recommend you this way: